On convergence for graphexes: Graphex equivalence and convergence

 By \cite[Theorem 2.22]{BCCH16}, $\dcut(W_1,W_2)=0$ if and only if $W_1\cong W_2$, \ie, $W_1$ and $W_2$ are equivalent in the sense defined above.
 (For characterizations of this, see \cite{BCCH16} and \cite{SJ311}.)

 If $W_n$ and $W$ are integrable graphons, we write $W_n\tocut W$ as \ntoo{} if $\dcut(W_n,W)\to 0$.
-We shall show that this is stronger than $\togp$.
+We shall show that this is at least as strong as $\togp$.
 We begin with the special case of classical graphons, where we have equivalence.

 \begin{lemma} Suppose that $W_n$, $n\ge1$, and $W$ are graphons with support on $\oii$.
-Also suppose that they all vanish on the diagonal $\gD:=\set{(x,x)$}.
+Also suppose that they all vanish on the diagonal $\gD:=\set{(x,x)}_{x\in\oi}$.
 Then the following are equivalent, as \ntoo: \begin{romenumerate} \item $\dcut(W_n,W)\to 0 $

 \item for every $s\ge0$, $G_s(W_n)\dto G_s(W)$.

 \item $W_n\togp W$. \end{romenumerate} \end{lemma}

 \begin{proof} \ref{LFcut}$\implies$\ref{LFs}.
 Using the notation in \refS{SSclassical}, \ref{LFcut} implies (and is equivalent to) $\GG_N(W_n)\dto \GG_N(W)$ as \ntoo{} for every $N\in\bbN$, see \eg{} \cite{BCLSV1,SJ209}.
 Hence the same holds if we let $N=N_s\sim\Po(s)$ be random, and since the space of finite graphs is discrete, the result holds also if we remove all isolated vertices from the graphs, which yields \ref{LFs}, see \refS{SSclassical}.